How to Set Up Payroll: Everything U.S. Small Business Owners Need to Know

 Even though you don’t have to pay these taxes on behalf of your employee, you still have a job here.
 As an employer, you’re responsible for withholding these taxes from their paychecks and remitting them to the correct government agency.

-Your employee will fill out a Form W-4 and any applicable state or local equivalent forms, which should provide you with the information you need to determine how much should be withheld from each of their paychecks.
+Your employees will fill out Form W-4 and any applicable state or local equivalent forms, which should provide you with the information you need to determine how much should be withheld from each paycheck.

 Outsourcing Payroll

 If forms, filings, and calculations aren’t something you want to keep track of, you might decide to outsource your payroll.
-There are two main ways to outsource payroll: to your accountant or bookkeeper or to a payroll service provider.
+There are two main ways to outsource payroll: You can outsource it to your accountant or bookkeeper or to a payroll service provider.

 How to Pick a Payroll Service Provider